cokeSchlumpf/maquette/README.md

 ## Concepts

-### Data Catalog
+### Data Shop

-The data catalog can be used to find the right data and to easily request access to data.
+The data shop can be used to find the right data and to easily request access to data.
 The catalog offers two methods to store and retrieve data:

 * **Datastreams** provide a mechanism to publish and store events for a provided retention time.